 Using the Unleashed with adapters

-The good news is that just because they wouldn’t fit the camera body directly, doesn’t stop the Unleashed from being compatible.
-In fact, the Unleashed and its firmware (and therefore all of its functionality) is absolutely compatible with these cameras!
+The good news is that just because they don’t fit the camera body directly, that doesn’t mean the Unleashed won’t work on them.
+In fact, the Unleashed’s firmware (and therefore all of its functionality) is absolutely compatible with these cameras!
 The only thing necessary are two adapters or extensions depending on the camera.
-Of course you’ll lose the beautiful design of the Unleashed, which normally seamlessly blends into the camera’s design.
+Of course, you’ll lose the conveniently small design of the Unleashed, which normally blends seamlessly into the camera’s design.
 But if you’re after the feature-set and don’t mind the cables, this allows you to use the Unleashed and all its features.

-Want to shoot a day to night “Holy Grail” time lapses with your fancy new EOS R?
-Geotagging with the 7D Mark II, Long Exposures with the 70D?
-Wirelessly start video recording with multiple 90D’s on tripods?
+Want to shoot day-to-night “Holy Grail” time lapses with your new EOS R5?
+Geotag with the 7D Mark II, shoot long exposures with the 70D?
+Wirelessly start video recording with multiple 90Ds on tripods?

 List of adapters

-On all Canon cameras, except the EOS R5 and R6, you’ll need a Mini-HMDI (HDMI Type C) extension.
-Canon EOS R5 and R6 need a Micro HDMI (plug) to Mini HDMI (socket) adapter.
-Depending on your camera, you’ll need the following USB adapter cables:
+For every Canon camera that is not yet officially compatible, we recommend using the Unleashed C1, since it has more space between its HDMI and USB plug than the Unleashed C2 does.
+On all Canon cameras, except the EOS R5 and R6, you’ll need a Mini-HMDI (HDMI type C) extension.
+Canon EOS R5 and R6 need a Micro HDMI (HDMI type D) (plug) to Mini HDMI (socket) adapter.
+Depending on your camera, you’ll additionally need the following USB adapter cable:

-- Canon 50D and 70D: Micro USB socket to Mini USB plug
+Canon 1Dx, 50D & 70D: Micro USB socket to Mini USB plug

 If you already have an Unleashed C2 from another camera, you’ll need a cable with Mini USB socket (and the above camera-dependent plugs instead.

 Update from July 2021: We are now selling the adapter sets in our shop!
 You can find them here or by navigating through Entagged > Accessories.